yoember/yoember.github.io/index.md

 ###<a name='nav-link-to'></a> Create a tiny bootstrap `nav-link-to` component for `<li><a></a></li>`

 Time to clean up our navigation template.
-We can create a nice component to manage bootstrap `navbar` links properly.
+We'll create a nice component that properly manages bootstrap `navbar` links.

 Open your terminal and generate a new component with Ember CLI.

     $ ember g component nav-link-to

-Because we would like just slightly modify the main `LinkComponent`, we should just `extend` that class.
-There is a `tagName` property, which determines the main tag of a component.
+Because we would like to just slightly modify the built-in `LinkComponent`, we should just `extend` that class.
+We can utilize the `tagName` property, which determines the main tag of a component.

 Update `app/components/nav-link-to.js`: